Israel Miller: Life and career

 Miller was born the son of a peasant shoemaker in Grodno, Poland in 1866.
 He was trained by his father as an expert craftsman.
 After four years in Paris as a cutter and designer, Miller emigrated to New York in 1892.
 He got a job at a cobbler's bench in Manhattan's Union Square with John Azzimonti, who was then the top producer of shoes for theatrical productions.

 Following a brief partnership with a man who solicited orders for custom shoes, Miller established his own company, I. Miller & Co., in 1885.
-His shop had the moniker: The Show Folks Show Shop Dedicated to Beauty in Footwear.
+His shop had the moniker: The Show Folks Shoe Shop Dedicated to Beauty in Footwear.
 Initially, Miller produced shoes primarily for the theater industry.
 Numerous vaudevillians began to patronize him because of his exceptional designs and craftsmanship, and he soon started getting orders to supply shoes for whole casts of theatrical shows.
 Among his famous clients were Richard Mansfield, E. H. Sothern, Lillian Russell, Fannie Davenport, and Charles Bigelow.
 I. Miller made the shoes for nearly all of The Passing Show productions.

 In 1905, Miller began a regular wholesale and retail business after he received commissions from society women requesting evening footwear, and actresses also wanted him to design shoes for their wardrobes.
 As Miller's business expanded, he built factories in Brooklyn, New York; Long Island, New York; and Haverhill, Massachusetts.
 The company name I. Miller was used for his flagship store at 1554 Broadway in the Theater District of Midtown Manhattan in New York City, which opened in 1911.
 Within the decade, when shorter dresses became fashionable, women's shoes suddenly gained popularity, and I. Miller & Sons, as it was then known, saw a dramatic increase in sales and profits.